Semantic Diff

 Regression Mode

-Section titled “Regression Mode”Flag removed steps as regressions - useful in CI to catch accidental deletions:
+Section titled “Regression Mode”Flag removed steps as regressions.
+Useful in CI to catch when an AI agent accidentally deletes error handling or removes a service call:

 Section titled “Programmatic Usage”import { analyze, diffPrograms, renderDiffMarkdown } from "effect-analyzer"import { Effect } from "effect"